 Chapter One: Into Darkness

-I started forward again and picked up my pace, but I barely took two steps before I was caught from behind in a sudden choke hold.
-A damp cloth was forced hard against my mouth and over my nose.
-The cloth reeked of some kind of pungent fluid.
-I fought as much as I could to get free of my captor’s strong grasp, but the chemical on the cloth, some kind of ether, worked too fast on my system, and the scent was far too strong.
+I glanced around again before bolting toward the end of the alley, intent on darting home.
+I’d barely taken two steps before I heard feet hit the ground.
+Before I could move, I was caught from behind in a sudden choke-hold.
+A damp cloth was forced over my mouth and my nose.
+The material reeked of some sort of pungent fluid.
+I fought as much as I could to get free of my captor’s firm grasp, but the chemical on the cloth worked too fast, and the scent was far too strong.
 Not a single breath could be taken that was not filled with that foul odor.
-My body started to go limp and my eyelids grew heavy.
+My body started to go limp, and my eyelids grew heavy.